Ahmed Ibrahim (Ghanaian politician): Career

 He was the chief executive officer of Flamingo Publications (Ghana) Limited.

 Politics

 Ibrahim began his political career in 2009 after being declared the winner of the 2008 Ghanaian General Elections for his constituency.
 He was then elected into the 5th Parliament of the 4th Republic of Ghana on 7 January 2009.
 After the completion of his first term in office, Ibrahim decided to run for another term in 2013 and defeated Joe Danquah to retain his seat.
 In 2015 he contested and won the NDC parliamentary primaries for Banda constituency in the Bono Region of Ghana.
 He won this parliamentary seat during the 2016 Ghanaian general elections by getting 6,167 votes representing 52.03% against his opponent 5,660 votes representing 47.76%.

+He was re-elected member of parliament for the 9th parliament on the ticket of the National Democratic Congress.

+He was appointed the minister in charge of Ministry of Local Government and Rural Development (Ghana) by John Mahama.

 Committees

 Ibrahim is a member of the Special Budget Committee; a member of the Communications Committee; a member of the Local Government and Rural Development Committee; and a member of the Business Committee.